xlastfire/terabox-upload-tool/README.md

 * Custom Directory Support: Specify the directory where the file should be uploaded.
 * Progress Tracking: Monitor the upload progress in real-time.
 * Fetch File List: Fetch file list from any directory.
+* Get direct file download link

 ## Coming Soon (Open for Collaboration)

-* Fetch Files: Retrieve the resources download URL and add URL Path in JSON  object returned by exiting [fetchFileList() ](./lib/index.js)method .
+* Fetch Files: Retrieve the resources download URL and add URL Path in JSON  object returned by existing [fetchFileList() ](./lib/index.js)method . ✅
 * Delete Files: Remove files from your Terabox storage directly using this library.
+* Video Streaming: Support for streaming videos.
+* Fetch Upload History
+* Fetch Download History
+* Restructure code and files

 ## Installation